ankithabudhya/Ankithan/README.md

 - The clause detection module identifies important legal clauses.
 - The classification module categorizes the legal document.
 - The summarization module generates concise summaries.
-- The risk assessment module identifies potential legal risks.
+- The risk assessment module identifies potential legal risks and assign a risk score(Low/Medium/High).
 - The dashboard visualizes legal insights and analytics.
 - The final results are displayed to the user.
 ---